Medication for Addiction Treatment (MAT) Training

 - Review safety concerns and drug interactions

-General Internist; Medical Director, Division of Medicaid - Idaho Health and Welfare
+Medical Director, Division of Medicaid, Idaho Department of Health & Welfare

 Dr. Todd Palmer, MD